-Identified access difficulties
+22 Identified access difficulties

+- xi.
+Stair handrails not always in place - xii.
+The only wheelchair access to Merici Building is via Art Department and a difficult entrance to negotiate outside MFL room - xiii.
+No access to first floor of Merici - xiv.
+The lift does not give access to all parts of Brescia building

+22 This school has set the following overall priorities for physical improvements to increase access:

 - i.
-Stair handrails not always in place

-- ii.
-The only wheelchair access to Merici Building is via Art Department and a difficult entrance to negotiate outside MFL room

-- iii.
-No access to first floor of Merici

-23 This school has set the following overall priorities for physical improvements to increase access:

-- i.
-Wheelchair access at the Front Entrance (Priority High) - 1.
-Single doors to have sign indicating wheelchair user access - 2.
+Wheelchair access at the Front Entrance (Priority High) - ii.
+Single doors to have sign indicating wheelchair user access - iii.
 Electronic disabled push pad to be reviewed in order to signal reception that a wheelchair user wishes to enter - ii.
 Handrail to be installed on one side of staircase at the end of the US corridor - iii.
 Handrail to be installed outside Brescia Hall (Priority Medium) - iv.
-Disabled toilet facilities (Priority Medium) - I. Investigate the need for a possible disabled cubicle in the existing girls' toilet in Merici.
+Disabled toilet facilities (Priority Medium) Investigate the need for a possible disabled cubicle in the existing girls' toilet in Merici.